-When production and/or acres certified on the production report do not match exactly with what the insured can substantiate and:
+For carryover insureds, new insureds and all plans of insurance that require production reporting, when production and/or acres certified on the production report do not match exactly with what the insured can substantiate and:

-- (1) the annual yield for the applicable crop year does not change, then no assigned yield applies.
-However, the production and/or acres must be corrected for the current crop year. - Example: The insured has a 10 acre field and certified on the production report that the APH database had 1,000 bu. of corn.
+(1) the actual yield for the applicable crop year does not change, then no assigned yield applies.
+However, the production and/or acres must be corrected for the current crop year.

+The insured has a 10 acre field and certified on the production report that the APH database had 1,000 bu. of corn.
 An APH review is conducted, and production evidence from the insured identifies that the production evidence (settlement sheets) supports 1,003 bu.
-Since the actual yield does not change (1,000 bu. / 10 acres = 100 bu. actual yield vs. 1,003 bu. / 10 acres = 100.3 bu. which when rounded equals 100 bu. actual yield), the production is corrected and assigned yields do not apply. - (2) the annual yield is different than certified, but the average and approved APH yield do not change.
-No assigned yield applies and production and/or acres for the current crop year are corrected using the production/acres determined to be correct. - Example: The insured has a 10 acre field and certified on the production report that the APH database had 1,000 bu. of corn.
+Since the actual yield does not change (1,000 bu. / 10 acres = 100 bu. actual yield vs. 1,003 bu. / 10 acres = 100.3 bu. which when rounded equals 100 bu. actual yield), the production is corrected and assigned yields do not apply.

+(2) the actual yield is different than certified, but the average and approved APH yield do not change.
+No assigned yield applies and production and/or acres for the current crop year are corrected using the production/acres determined to be correct.

+The insured has a 10 acre field and certified on the production report that the APH database had 1,000 bu. of corn.
 An APH review is conducted and production evidence from the insured identifies that the production evidence (settlement sheets) supports 1,011 bu.
-The actual yield does change (1,000 bu. / 10 acres = 100 bu. actual yield vs. 1,011 bu. / 10 acres = 101.1 bu. which when rounded equals 101 bu. actual yield), but the average and approved APH yields do not change when the production is corrected, therefore, assigned yields do not apply. - (3) although the annual yield, average yield, and approved APH yield are different than what was certified, production and/ or acres are corrected using the production and acres determined to be correct, and an assigned yield will not apply if the insured is within a five percent tolerance as provided below: - (a) the actual yield certified for a crop year in an APH database, is within five percent of the actual yield determined from acceptable production evidence, and - (b) the total production for the crop/P/T for all APH databases in the applicable crop year, determined from acceptable production evidence, is within five percent of the certified total production for the crop/P/T.
+The actual yield does change (1,000 bu. / 10 acres = 100 bu. actual yield vs. 1,011 bu. / 10 acres = 101.1 bu. which when rounded equals 101 bu. actual yield), but the average and approved APH yields do not change when the production is corrected, therefore, assigned yields do not apply.

+(3) no assigned yield will apply when the actual yield certified for an APH crop year in an APH database(s) is within five percent of the actual yield determined from acceptable production evidence, and the total production for the crop for all APH databases in the applicable crop year, determined from acceptable production evidence, is within five percent of the certified total production for the crop; or